-- Make Nice with the Neighbors: Not that you haven’t already, but asking a neighbor to keep an eye on your home while you are away is a good idea.
-Also important is to see if they can take in your mail.
-Nothing screams “I am not home” more than a pile of mail on the door step.
-This goes for newspapers and deliveries too!
+- Inform Your Neighbors: Asking a neighbor to keep an eye on your home while you are away is a good idea.
+It is also wise to ask if they can take in your mail.
+Nothing screams “I am not home” more than a pile of mail on the doorstep.
+This goes for newspapers and deliveries too.

-- Don’t be a Show-Off: If you got a new 65” TV, you may not want it propped up in front of the window for all to see.
-More importantly, don’t just stick the box of any sought-after item at the curb.
-Instead, break it down safely, making sure to fold it up in reverse so no one will know about your new toys.
+- Don’t Be a Show-Off: If you received a new 65″ smart TV, you may not want it propped up in front of the window for all to see.
+More importantly, don’t leave the box of any sought-after item at the curb.
+Instead, break it down, making sure to fold it up in reverse so no one will know about your new toys.